13 Essential Test Parameters for Turbine Oil: Ensuring Optimal Performance

 3.10 Water Separation

-Effective water separation ensures that water contaminants do not impair the oil’s performance or damage equipment.
+Good water separation guarantees that water impurities will not reduce the performance of the oil or cause damage to the equipment.

 3.11 Rust Prevention